 When you’re ready to go wide, sign up for PublishDrive!
 While you can go direct to wide stores, using an aggregator service like PublishDrive offers some great benefits:

 - Saves Time: Going direct while wide means you have to upload your books separately to each platform.
-With PublishDrive, you can manage distribution to 400+ online stores and over 240,000 digital libraries through a single platform.
+With PublishDrive, you can manage distribution to 400+ online stores (including Amazon!) and over 240,000 digital libraries through a single platform.

 - Robust Distribution Network: When you go wide with PublishDrive, you can list your books in stores that cannot be reached by indie authors directly.
 We partner with hard-to-reach sales channels, such as Google Play Books, Scribd, and Odilo.